mangoiceX/DialoguePapers/README.md

 Interactive Matching Network for Multi-Turn Response

-Modeling Multi-turn Conversation with Deep Utterance Aggregation

 Response Ranking with Deep Matching Networks and External

 Sequential Matching Network A New Architecture for Multi-turn

+Fine-grained Post-training for Improving Retrieval-based Dialogue System

+**Modeling Multi-turn Conversation with Deep Utterance Aggregation(DUA)**

+**Multi-Turn Response Selection for Chatbots with Deep Attention Matching Network(DAM)**

 ### 混合